BradWBeer/clinch/README.md

 ## Architecture

-Although CLinch can be used as a complete graphics engine, most parts of CLinch are independent.
+Although CLinch can be used as a complete engine, most parts of CLinch are independent.
 You can use objects by themselves as best suits your application.
 For example, you can use a buffer object by itself.
 This also helps with testing by isolating the various parts of CLinch.
 The following is in hierarchical order based on the default configuration.
 This is to explain it as clearly as possible, not to indicate a necessary design.

 ### Transforms